digital-asset/docs.daml.com/docs/2.6.4/docs/daml-finance/packages/implementations/daml-finance-data.rst

 - :ref:`Reference.HolidayCalendar <module-daml-finance-data-reference-holidaycalendar-10773>`:
   A holiday calendar of an entity (typically an exchange or a currency)
 - :ref:`Time.DateClock.Types <module-daml-finance-data-time-dateclock-types-48777>`:
-  A date type which can be converted to time, and time-related utility funtions
+  A date type which can be converted to time, and time-related utility functions
 - :ref:`Time.DateClock <module-daml-finance-data-time-dateclock-65212>`:
   A contract specifying what is the current local date.
 It is used to inject date information in lifecycle processing rules